rahuls1996/Sisu_Challenge/README.md

 Optimizing for different scenarios  -

-In all cases, the smaller file is the one loaded into the hash set (in chunks) , and then bigger file is kept in memory.
-This accounts for cases when one file is larger than another, when one file is bigger than the memory available and the other is not and when the files are of different sizes.

-Case: Both files smaller than memory available:
+CASE 1: Both files have sizes less than the budget -

 In this case, we take the smaller of the two files.
 If the computed chunk size is greater than the file size, we can load the whole file into the hash set.

 Now, we could account for the case when both files can be loaded into memory, and their own sets.
 This would be slightly faster, but this is also an O(n) operation, where n is the size of the bigger file.

+CASE 2: One larger and one smaller -
+In this case as well, we bring the smaller file into memory chunk by chunk, and keep the larger file on the disk and read it line by line.
+The complexity remains unchanged.

+CASE 3: Both larger -

+In this case we take the smaller of the two files and compute chunks.
+Time and space complexity remain unchanged.

 The main bottleneck with this comes up whe the files are huge and the memory allowed is small.
 For example, when both the files are >100MB, and the memory size is 1MB.
 We then read in very small chunks (k) from one file, n/k times.